 (Between Northeast 90th and 113th streets)

 A project to link South Rose Hill to Totem Lake with a continuous sidewalk along the west side of 124th Avenue Northeast begins 2018.
 The City plans to build by January 2019 the 3,000 linear feet of missing sidewalk, curb and gutter in the 1.35-mile long section of 124th Avenue Northeast between Northeast 90th and 113th streets.
 Contact Senior Project Engineer Aparna Khanal, firstname.lastname@example.org, (425) 587-3827.

 An effort to improve safety and traffic flow at one of Kirkland’s most challenging intersections begins January.
 By summer, Kirkland will have added a northbound-to-westbound left turn-lane to 124th Avenue Northeast at its intersection with Northeast 116th Street.
 To accommodate the new left-turn lane, Kirkland’s transportation engineers will adjust the signals’ timing.
 The City will also create a northbound bicycle lane along 124th Avenue Northeast.
 The intersection suffers from the highest collision rate in the city, according to City of Kirkland data.
 Left-turns cause more than half of those collisions.
 The additional left turn-lane will help remedy this dynamic and add more capacity for an intersection that will need to accommodate increasing traffic.
-Visit the project webpage for more information or contact Project Engineer Laura Drake, (425) 587-3833, email@example.com.
+Contact Project Engineer Laura Drake, (425) 587-3833, email@example.com.

 Participate in the design process for the 124th Avenue Northeast corridor.